gvwilson/thirdbit/src/fiction/iffy/index.md

 and then the recording ended with a soft, cheerful *ding*.

 The screen filled with icons and images like those in Iffy's app.
-Two dozen smiling, confident faces were arranged in eight rows of three.
+A dozen smiling, confident faces were arranged in rows of three.
 The top row contained a man with long dark hair and a beard and two women who looked identical except for their haircuts.
 "Doctor Arno Severin,"